yosbelms/getjs/readme.md

 filt(1, 2) // 2
 ```

-If given an array, it will use the array content as keys to extract the values of the properties in filtered object.
+If given an array, it will use the array values as keys to extract the values of the properties in a filtered object.

 ```js
 var person = {